Boy wonder Alexis carrying Chilean hopes in Brazil

 Born in Tocopilla in Chile's northern mining region, a grim port city dominated by a gigantic power plant and a saltpeter processing facility, Alexis barely knew his father and was raised by a mother who scraped a living as a cleaner at her son's school.

-Like many of his peers, all Alexis wanted to do was play soccer but he had to take odd jobs like cleaning cars while still at school to supplement the family income.
+Like many of his peers, all Alexis wanted to do was play football but he had to take odd jobs like cleaning cars while still at school to supplement the family income.

-His talent shone through from an early age, earning him the nickname "El Nino Maravilla" (Boy Wonder), and he quickly realized soccer offered a way out that would also allow him to help his mother and family.
+His talent shone through from an early age, earning him the nickname "El Nino Maravilla" (Boy Wonder), and he quickly realised football offered a way out that would also allow him to help his mother and family.

 "When I was a kid my mother was working and I didn't like it that my mother was working," Alexis, now with Barcelona and one of the best-paid players in the world, said in a recent HBO short film chronicling his life.